 #10 Stay socially connected

 When exploring how to get rid of brain fog, know that loneliness and isolation can contribute to CD.
-Stay socially connected with friends and family, whether in person or virtually.
-Social interaction can stimulate your mind and provide emotional support.
+The brain needs social connection to stay active and healthy.
+When we donโt interact with others, the brain gets less stimulation, which can affect memory, focus, and clear thinking.
+Stay in touch with friends and family, in person or online.
+Talking to others helps keep your mind active and supports your emotional wellbeing.

 #11 Seek professional help

-If brain fog persists or is significantly impacting your life, consider seeking guidance from a healthcare provider.
+If brain fog carries on for a long time or is significantly impacting your life, you may want to seek guidance from a healthcare provider.
 They can perform a thorough evaluation, order relevant tests, and offer personalised advice or treatment options based on your specific situation.

 Knowing how to get rid of brain fog is just one part of the puzzle if you’re living with disability.
 We’re here to help you navigate other life challenges with confidence and peace of mind…